 The now 33-year-old has continued to act, both in movies like 2007's "Palo Alto, CA," and with appearances on shows such as "Without a Trace," "Bones," "Chuck" and "Shake It Up!"
-He'll be reprising his "Boy Meets World" role in "Girl Meets World."
+He'll be reprising his "Boy Meets World" role in spinoff "Girl Meets World," set to debut on the Disney Channel later this year.
 He's seen here on the right with Sean Patrick Flanery in the 2012 Hallmark Channel movie "Lake Effects."

 Danielle Fishel came to fame playing '90s dream girl Topanga Lawrence, who went from aggravating know-it-all to Cory Matthews' sweetheart and, at series end, his wife.

 Fishel tried her hand at film with "National Lampoon Presents Dorm Daze" after the series ended, but has moved away from acting in recent years.
 The 32-year-old has served as a special correspondent on "The Tyra Banks Show," as host of the Style Network's "The Dish," and now appears on MSN TV's "Last Night on TV."
 She will be returning to the role of Topanga in "Girl Meets World."

 William Daniels' George Feeny was one of the most beloved adult characters on "Boy Meets World," playing a teacher/principal/next-door neighbor and voice of reason to Cory Matthews.